CadeTormanen/hp-capstone-2025-docker/readme.txt

 PREREQUISTES:
 	-docker
 	-docker-compose
-	-Linux (maybe, only because I haven't tested docker on Windows or Mac yet)
+	-Linux (maybe, only because I haven't tested docker on Windows or Mac yet.
+Mac is more likely to work.)

 INFO: